AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/deploying.md

 To give you a more complete example we will deploy the `PrivateToken` contract whose artifacts are included in the `@aztec/noir-contracts` package.

 The contract has `initial_supply` and `owner` as constructor arguments.
 Because the contract sends a note to the owner specified inside the constructor, we need their public key to encrypt the note with.
-For this, we first need to register the owner as a recipient inside the Aztec RPC with the following command:
+For this, we first need to register the owner as a recipient inside the PXE with the following command:

 <Tabs groupId="deployment-methods">
 <TabItem value="cli" label="Aztec CLI">